AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 We could abstract our implementation even further by moving these elements into a separate package named :ada:`Generic_Array_Bundle` and reference the :ada:`Generic_Array_Pkg` there.
-This would create a chain of signature
+This would create a chain of generic
 packages:

 .. code-block:: ada